5331 Pleasant View Rd. Memphis, TN 38134

 Training tools

-Depending on the length of your pup’s stay, several training tools will be used.
-I want to make certain that you know exactly how, and with what tools, your dog will be trained.
+During the length of your pup’s stay, several training tools will be used.
+We want to make certain that you know exactly how, and with what tools, your dog will be trained.

 All programs will be trained with a Herm Sprenger prong collar, E-Collar Technologies Mini Educator (electronic collar) and slip lead.
 We will use food as a reward for your pup.